 b.
 Third-Party Websites; Third-Party Content.
 Esri is not responsible for any third-party website or Third-Party Content that appears in or is referenced by Esri Offerings or Esri websites, including www.esri.com and www.arcgis.com.
 Providing links to third-party websites and resources does not imply an endorsement, affiliation, or sponsorship of any kind.

-3.5 Exclusive Remedy.
-Customer's exclusive remedy and Esri's entire liability for breach of the limited warranties in this section will be to replace any defective media and to either (i) repair, correct, or provide a workaround for the applicable Esri Offering or Services or (ii) return the fees paid by Customer for Esri Offerings or Services that do not meet Esri's limited warranties, provided that Customer uninstalls, removes, and destroys all copies of the applicable Esri Offerings; ceases accessing and using the applicable Cloud Services; and executes and delivers evidence of such actions to Esri or its authorized distributor.
+B.3.5 Exclusive Remedy.
+Customer's exclusive remedy and Esri's entire liability for breach of the limited warranties in this section will be to replace any defective media and to (i) repair, correct, or provide a workaround for the applicable Esri Offering or Services or (ii) at Esri's election, terminate Customer's right to use and refund the fees paid for Esri Offerings or Services that do not meet Esri's limited warranties.

-4.1 Disclaimer of Liability.
-Neither Customer, Esri, nor any Esri distributor or licensor will be liable for any indirect, special, incidental, or consequential damages, lost profits, lost sales, or loss of goodwill; costs of procurement of substitute goods or services; or damages exceeding the applicable license or subscription fees paid or owed to Esri for the Esri Offerings giving rise to the cause of action.
+B.4.1 Disclaimer of Liability.
+Neither Customer, Esri, nor any Esri distributor or third party licensor will be liable for any indirect, special, incidental, or consequential damages; lost profits; lost sales; loss of goodwill; costs of procurement of substitute goods or services; or damages exceeding the applicable license fees, or current subscription fees, or Services fees paid or owed to Esri for the Esri Offerings or Services giving rise to the cause of action.

 a.
 "Claim" means any claim, action, or demand by a third party.